Tenant Satisfaction Measures

 Satisfaction with time taken to complete most recent repair

 • We continue to work to address ongoing repairs and have increased our contractor base to keep completion times within target.
-We’ve seen an improvement in our response times and our first-time fix rate has improved from 81.7% in the first half of 2023/24 to 84.4% in the second half of the year.
+Customers completing our post-repairs surveys told us that they were happier with the time taken to complete repairs, with satisfaction levels rising from 67.9% in the first half of 2024/25 to 84.3% at the end of the year.

 • We are continuing to address our backlog of repairs and work towards meeting the timescales in our Responsive Repairs Policy, as well as improving communication with our customers.

-• We’ve also seen increased satisfaction with the time taken to complete repairs – from 64.0% to 65.0%.
+• Based on the post-repair survey scores, we’ve also seen increased satisfaction with the time taken to complete repairs – from 64.2% to 73.8%.
 We acknowledge that we are slightly behind our key repair targets and have seen an increase in complaints relating to repairs, which we are using to understand where to target our resources.

 Overall satisfaction